Schrese/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+    A Relational Database is is just one type of database (the others that I know of being Document Databases and Graph Databases), whereas SQL is a Structured Query Language whose purpose is to interact with relational databases

 - [ ] Why do tables need a `primary key`?

+    Because it creates a reference point for other tables, and also helps with providing unique identifiers for all information in a table

 - [ ] What is the name given to a table column that references the primary key on another table.

+    A Foreign Key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+    A third table to reference both "many" tables

 ## Minimum Viable Product